 My aim was to see what effect including soil and compost would have.
 I sowed Corvair spinach in both mixes.
 My observation is that adding soil and compost had a beneficial effect.
 Wouldn’t you agree?

-Why?
-I don’t know.
-The spinach seeds in the Stone mix actually emerged a day earlier than the seeds in the Alder mix, but since then the seedlings in the Alder mix have rocketed past the Stone seedlings.
-Maybe the soil and compost have added nutrients and microbes that the germinating seeds didn’t use but that the baby plants have appreciated.
-(Why do I think this?
-Here’s a video of Karl Hammer of Vermont Compost explaining why he adds so much compost to his potting mixes, used by many successful certified organic vegetable farmers.
-Also, here is a publication by George Keupper that explains the contributions of both soil and compost, as well as other ingredients you might add to seed-starting and general potting mixes.)
+Why do I suspect this?
+Here’s a video of Karl Hammer of Vermont Compost explaining why he adds so much compost to his potting mixes, used by many successful organic vegetable farmers.
+Also, here is a publication by George Keupper that explains the contributions of both soil and compost, as well as other ingredients you might add to seed-starting and general potting mixes.

-Anyway, I’ll definitely add some soil and compost to my seed-starting mixes from now on.
+Anyway, I’ll definitely add soil and compost to my seed-starting mixes from now on.